apanx/RA2_AI/README.md

 Update 6/9/14: Revamped code to reduce occurrence of "flipper staredowns" in flipper vs. flipper battles.
 Added ability to become invertible once 'sweapons' components break.

+### NeptuniaSys
+Variant of Flipper2 by Bildschirm
+Supports more smartzones compared to Flipper2

 ## Flyer
 Spins and fire pistons to fly